 This article was originally published in Spanish by CIPER.

-Juan Pablo Luna has a PhD in Political Science from the University of North Carolina.
-He is professor at the Institute of Political Science and the School of Government at the Pontifícia Universidad Católica de Chile, associate researcher at the Millenium Institute for Foundational Research on Data, and researcher at the Center for Applied Ecology and Sustainability (CAPES).
+Claudio Fuentes S. has a PhD in Political Science from the University of North Carolina, Chapel Hill.
+He is a professor in the School of Political Science at the Universidad Diego Portales and an associate researcher at the Center for Intercultural and Indigenous Studies (CIIR).